GRI vs U.S. SEC Cybersecurity Rules

 Implementation Overview

 Cross-functional gap analysis, playbook development for materiality and disclosure, process integration with ERM/DCP.
-Applies to all Exchange Act registrants (domestic, FPIs, SRCs, EGCs); phased compliance from Dec 2023.
+Applies to all Exchange Act registrants (domestic, FPIs, SRCs, EGCs); compliance is fully effective (started Dec 2023).
 No certification, but SEC enforcement via exams and actions; internal audits recommended.
 (178 words)

 Key Differences